nci/scores/docs/data.md

 ## Weather and Climate Data

-This section provides a brief overview of some commonly used weather and climate datasets, and software packages for accessing meteorological and climatological data.
+This section provides a brief overview of some commonly used weather and climate datasets, and software packages for accessing such data.
 All datasets and software packages listed below are available free of charge.

 ### Datasets